semiloker/areole/README.md

 to, and alef joins only rightward, so the letter after it starts a new group.
 Against Arial, `beh beh beh` becomes initial, medial and final forms; `lam alef` becomes the one glyph it must; `alef beh` correctly leaves the beh isolated.

+**Marks stack.** A diacritic has no position of its own: the font gives an anchor on the letter and one on the mark, and they are made to coincide.
+In Arial a fatha over a beh lands at +288,-220 font units; put a shadda between them and the fatha moves to +120, above the shadda rather than through it.
+A kasra stays on the letter, because it belongs below and the font says so.

 **Marks sit where the font says.** A diacritic has no position of its own: the font gives an anchor on the letter and one on the mark, and they are made to